34% of startups fail due to lack of product-market fit. Learn how to avoid it for only $15!

 In April we put little focus on marketing and growth.
-Instead, following our plan of enlarging the scope of the website, we put all of our efforts on building new cool stuff.
+Instead, we put all of our efforts on building new cool stuff.
 Moreover, there was a huge improvement in our Google rankings.
 Read on to learn how did we get 10,407 sessions, 4,238 email subscribers, and $120.

 April has just finished and we are here one more time to share the strategies, numbers, revenue, and goals of this month.